All Episodes

 What are you saying?

-No, he was he wasn't drunk when he did this.
+No, he wasn't drunk when he did this.

-Uh we had, you know, if I make this personal, two weeks of misreporting, out of context, everything about it wrong about me and Michael J. Fox, two solid weeks of it.
+We had, you know, if I make this personal, two weeks of misreporting out of context everything about it wrong about me and Michael J. Fox, two solid weeks of it.

 I could have told you yesterday.

-In fact, if I would have talked about this, I had a lot of stuff in a stack I didn't get to yesterday, but if I would have talked about this yesterday, I would have said to you, there's nothing gonna come of this.
+In fact, if I would have talked about this, I had a lot of stuff in the stack I didn't get to yesterday.

-There are gonna be some initial outrage people to read about it, but it's not gonna suffer for this is it's not this is not gonna have legs.
+There are going to be some initial outrage people to read about it, but it's not going to suffer from it.

 And by the way, I don't think if this had ever shown up on YouTube, he wouldn't have apologized.

-Had there not been video of it, I don't think we would have apologized.
+Had there not been video of it, I don't think he would have apologized.

 This happened Friday.